HabibZRK/HabibZRK/README.md

 ## Translation Services

-I also offer translation services between English, Arabic, and German.
+I also offer translation services in the English-Arabic pair.
 If you need help translating technical documents, software interfaces, or other materials, feel free to contact me.

----

-Feel free to explore my repositories and connect with me!